DavidsonGroup/longhaul/README.md

   arrange(chrom, chromStart)
 ```

-To run *blessy* using annotations not from UCSC, users must ensure that these annotations are first read into BED-like R data frames.
+To run *blessy* using annotations **NOT** from UCSC, users must ensure that these annotations are first read into BED-like R data frames.
 These data frames must include the following columns:

 **chrom**- Chromosome or scaffold name of the feature.